elfmz/far2l/README.md

 # cd .. and install your self built far2l*.deb
 ```

-In older distributions: use libpcre2-dev and libwxgtk3.0-dev instead of libpcre3-dev and libwxgtk3.0-gtk3-dev
+In older distributions: use libwxgtk3.0-dev instead of libwxgtk3.0-gtk3-dev

 #### Clone and Build
  * Clone current master